 External 2.5″ HDD Enclosure – Low Cost

-Reasons you should upgrade to a Solid State Drive vs Hard Drive
+Reasons you should upgrade to a Solid State Drive from Hard Drive

 SSD vs HDD Pros and Cons